ChiChou/vscode-frida/README.md

 For Android devices, **Open Shell** is simply a wrapper for `adb shell`.

 For iOS it gives a SSH shell.
-It requires `fruity-frida` to be installed.
+It might ask for credentials depending on your setup.

 ## Todo